canonical/jaas-documentation/howto/manage-users.md

 juju login test-jimm.localhost:443 -c jaas
 ```

+This will print a string that includes a link to the identity provider connected to the JIMM controller.
+The user can use this to log in.

-At this point `juju controllers` should show the `jaas` controller and commands like `juju models` should work work.
+Once that's done, if the user runs `juju controllers`, they should be able to see the `jaas` controller, and commands like `juju models` should work work.
 However, to perform any meaningful operations, the user will also need access to a cloud by adding a cloud (or being granted access to one via `juju grant-cloud`), adding cloud credentials, and using `juju update-credentials` with the `--controller jimm` flag to make their credentials available to JIMM (which will store them in Vault).
 For example, assuming the `localhost` cloud:

 ```text
 juju update-credentials localhost --controller jimm